vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4k8s-sbdg.md

 * In a terminal, navigate to the `hello-world` directory.
 * Build the application with `./gradlew clean build`
-* Open the `build.gradle` file and update the the `bootBuildImage` section, with your Docker repository information.
+* Open the `build.gradle` file and update the `bootBuildImage` section, with your Docker repository information.
 This will build an image with the name `docker.io/[docker username]/hello-world:0.0.1-SNAPSHOT`.
 * Build the image with `./gradlew bootBuildImage`